GormBruunAndresen/PyMAA/docs/what_is_maa/What_is_maa.md

 \end{align}
 $$

+Where $$n$$ is a search direction.
+Each time this optimization problem is solved, a boundary point (vertex) corresponding to the search direction is found.

-As increasingly more boundary points are found, the polytope which consititutes the near-optimal space is gradually revealed.
+As increasingly more boundary points (vertices) are found, the polytope which consititutes the near-optimal space is gradually revealed.

+The end result is a set of points in $$m$$-dimensional space which are the vertices of the polytope, and the corresponding search directions.
+This is the v-representation (vertex representation) of the polytope, from which the h-representation (hyperplane representation) of the polytope can be constructed, which is relevant for high-dimensional MAA analyses.

 ## Sampling